nodejs/node/doc/api/zlib.md

 header is used to identify the compression encodings actually applied to a message.

-**Note:** the examples given below are drastically simplified to show the basic concept.
+*Note*: the examples given below are drastically simplified to show the basic concept.
 Using `zlib` encoding can be expensive, and the results ought to be cached.
 See [Memory Usage Tuning][] for more information on the speed/memory/compression tradeoffs involved in `zlib` usage.